-As is the case with other Arab nations, local culture is indefinitely linked to the tenets of the Muslim religion.
-Though non-Muslim foreigners aren’t expected to adhere to Islamic code, they are expected to be aware of it and respect its principles.
+As is the case with other Arab nations, local culture is linked to the tenets of the Muslim religion.
+Although non-Muslim foreigners aren’t expected to adhere to Islamic law, they are expected to be aware of it and respect its principles.

 Still, the sand-shrouded peninsula is a step behind what many Qataris consider the debauchery of Dubai and Abu Dhabi.
-Though women are able to drive and walk unescorted, and expats can purchase alcohol in selected venues and with appropriate licences in Qatar, the nation is a far cry from liberal.
+Although women have freedom of movement and expats can purchase alcohol in certain places, the country is a far cry from liberal.

 Meeting and greeting in Qatar

 Men typically greet men, and women typically greet women with a handshake or a kiss on the cheek.
 On the other hand, Islamic law dictates that unmarried men and women should not touch.
 As a result, men in Qatar will often avoid extending their hand to women out of respect.
 Similarly, if a woman extends her hand, a man may prefer to put his hand on his chest or to nod, also out of respect.

-In all cases though, eye contact should be maintained during the meeting process, and a ‘Good Morning’, ‘Good Afternoon’ or ‘Salam Aleikum’ should be exchanged.
+In all cases though, eye contact should be maintained during the meeting process, and a ‘Good Morning’, ‘Good Afternoon’ or ‘As-salamu alaykum’ should be exchanged.

 Dress in Qatar

 Expats are not bound by the same dress code as Muslims in Qatar, but it’s still important to be sensitive to Qatari ideas of decency.